-Berkshire Farm Center & Services for Youth is one of New York State’s leading nonprofit child welfare agencies and has a distinguished history of working with children and families for 125 years.
+Berkshire Farm Center & Services for Youth is one of New York State’s leading nonprofit child welfare agencies and has a distinguished history of working with children and families for more than 127 years.
 Helping children and families become healthier and stronger has been at the heart of Berkshire’s mission since its founding in 1886.
 We continue to deepen our focus on serving children where they heal and grow best with their families in their home communities.

 The mission of Berkshire Farm Center & Services for Youth is